Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 Image of wheatgrass green juice with mint in glass via Organic Authority.

-Aside from all the health benefits of wheatgrass, there are a few possible side effects.
+Aside from all the impressive health benefits of wheatgrass, there are a few possible side effects.
 You may experience side effects when just starting wheatgrass or if you take too much.

 Potential wheatgrass side effects include: